microsoft/com-rs/docs/safety.md

 ## `&self`, `&mut self`, and `self`

-All methods of a `com_interface` are required to take an unexclusive reference to self (`&self`).
+All methods of a COM interface are required to take an unexclusive reference to self (`&self`).
 This reflects the reality that COM interfaces do not have exclusive access to the underlying class,and it does not take ownership (i.e., it is not responsible for the destruction) of the underlying class.
 As such if you're implementing a COM server, you